backand/docs/docs/what_would_you_like_to_do/security/index.md

 ## User Registration

 The security process starts with user registration.
 Backand uses two-factor authentication by default – requiring you to first invite users to your application, then directing them to a registration page that you configure.
 Backand takes care of the communication, handling the verification (configurable) and registration processes from your customizable sign-up page.
-This entire process is known as “private” mode, which is the default for all new applications – it requires that users are invited to join the app.
+This entire process is known as "private" mode, which is the default for all new applications – it requires that users are invited to join the app.

 Once your app is stable and your security is fully configured (or even before if you're confident in your data), you can open your application up to the public.
 This allows users to sign up to your application directly, without having to be invited.
 Once they register, Backand sends the user a verification email to ensure that the sign-up is legitimate, if the sign-up email verification setting is enabled..
 Once the new user confirms the registration, Backand redirects them to a custom verified email link, representing their successful registration with the system.
 The user is assigned a default role (see below), and is free to use your app within the permissions framework that you constructed.